 The basic rule of tips, under federal law and state law, is that they belong to the employee, not the employer.
 Employers may not require employees to hand over their tips unless one of these exceptions applies:

 Minimum wage laws protect all employees, whether or not they receive tips.
 Employees are entitled to earn the full minimum wage per hour as set by federal or state law.
 Currently, the federal minimum wage is $7.25 an hour.
-The minimum wage in Florida is $7.93 as of the beginning of 2014.
+The minimum wage in Florida is $8.56 as of 2020.
 Because the Florida minimum wage is higher, employees are entitled to earn at least that much per hour.

-Florida law allows employers to claim a tip credit.
-The tip credit is $3.02 an hour, which means Florida employers may pay tipped employees as little as $4.91 an hour in 2014.
-However, if this lower minimum wage plus the tips the employee actually earns don’t add up to at least the full state minimum wage, the employer must make up the difference.
+Florida law allows employers to claim a tip credit of $3.02 an hour.
+This means Florida employers may pay tipped employees as little as $5.54 an hour in 2020.
+However, if this lower minimum wage plus the tips the employee actually earns don't add up to at least the full state minimum wage, the employer must make up the difference.

-Many states allow employers to require tip pooling or “tipping out.”
+Many states, including Florida, allow employers to require tip pooling or "tipping out."
 All employees subject to the pool have to chip in a portion of their tips, which are then divided among a group of employees.
-An employee can't be required to pay more into the pool than is customary and reasonable, and the employee must be able to keep at least the full minimum wage.
+Employers must notify employees of the tip pool in advance.
+In addition, employees can't be required to pay more into the pool than is customary and reasonable, and the employee must be able to keep at least the full minimum wage.
 (In other words, if the employer takes a tip credit, the employer can count only the tips the employee gets to take home against its minimum wage obligation.)

 It's not as easy as you might think to figure out exactly how much of what a customer pays is a "tip."
 If the customer pays in cash and tipping is voluntary, whatever amount the customer leaves over and above the charge for products or services (plus tax) is a tip.
 However, if the employer imposes a mandatory service charge, or the customer pays by credit card, the rules might be different.